2024 Best Allied Health Professions Schools in the Plains States Region

 Ranked #18 in popularity, allied health professions is one of the most sought-after degree programs in the nation.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 College Factual reviewed 131 schools in the Plains States Region to determine which ones were the best for degree seekers in the field of allied health professions.
-Combined, these schools handed out 5,332 degrees in allied health professions to qualified students.
+When you put them all together, these colleges and universities awarded 5,472 degrees in allied health professions during the 2021-2022 academic year.

 The allied health program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Allied Health Professions rankings.
 We derive our Best Overall Allied Health Professions School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.